 Migration of Iranian Tribes

-The topic of the migration of Iranians do not make sense at all if we proceed from the assumption of the existence of the so-called Indo-Iranian community of the Aryans without an exact idea of its location.
+The topic of the migration of Iranians has no sense at all if we proceed from the assumption of the existence of the so-called Indo-Iranian community of the Aryans without an exact idea of its location.
 Meanwhile, there are still discussions about whether the Aryans are autochthons in the places of their current residence (WITZEL MICHAEL.
 2012).
-In their own way of interpreting the selected set of linguistic, anthropological, archaeological, and ethnographic data, scientists actually come to the question of what and to what extent determines the ethnos.
+In their way of interpreting the selected set of linguistic, anthropological, archaeological, and ethnographic data, scientists question what and to what extent determines the ethnos.
 Accordingly, tracing the migration paths of speakers of languages, anthropological types, and cultures, they cannot come to a common opinion and, using formal logical methods, end up engaging in scholasticism.
-In our research, we focus on the issue of migration of speakers of Iranian languages without regard to their racial type.
+In our research, we focus on the migration of speakers of Iranian languages without regard to their racial type.

 At left: The territory of the formation of the Iranian languages in the 2nd millennium BC